agathis-project/salix-arctica/README.md

 ### 3. Content

 #### 3.1.
 Design goals and overall constraints and requirements:

-- use devices with temperature range -40 to 85C or beyond; use of device variants manufactured for reduced temperature range such as 0-70C shall be limited to prototypes for functional development; product variants for lower temperature ranges shall be the exception and marked as such.
+- operational environmental temperature range at 0W internal power dissipation -40C to 85C.
+  - this is achieved by using components with maximum operational temperature of 85C.

+- operational environmental temperature range at maximum performance power dissipation -40C to 75C.
+  - internal power dissipation increases device temperature; for the entire module to achieve 85C maximum temperature, the devices running hot should have higher maximum operational temperature.

-- strong preference for the use of devices with full datasheet and support available free of NDAs.
+- strong preference for devices with full datasheet and free support; NDA is not an option.

-- root size excluding connectors; square with side less than 85mm
+- root size excluding connectors - square, side less than 85mm

-- the trunk connector needs to support speeds higher than 5Gbps per differential line.
+- trunk connector supports speeds higher than 5Gbps per differential line.

-- limit total system power to 13.5W.
+- total system power max 13.5W.

-- turn-off capability for all interfaces that may not be used.
+- all devices with current consumption higher than 0.1mA are turn-off capable.

-- optimize EMC with consistent margin against most stringent standards to allow operation in harshest electrical conditions.
+- optimize EMC for consistent margin against most stringent standards; characterize these margins during system validation.

 - capable to operate from Li-Ion 1-cell battery.

 - capable to operate from USB-OTG port power supply for development and field servicing purposes.

-- support operation from PoE (Power over Ethernet).
+- support PoE operation as Powered Device and Power Supply Equipment.

 - capable to run a main stream Linux distribution.

-- include Trusted Platform and Crypto-Authentication hardware solutions.
+- include Trusted Platform Module and Crypto-Authentication hardware solutions.

 - provide hardware solution for host authentication when operating as device on USB-OTG port.